Norvik-Alexian/visualization/README.md

 There are several ways to invoke this function.
 The easiest is just to replace all null columns with known values.
 But, for safety, it’s better to pass a Python dictionary containing (column_name, value) mappings.
 That’s what we’ll do.

+### Handling Temporal Fields (Timestamp)
+Now that we have a clean, parsed DataFrame, we have to parse the timestamp field into an actual timestamp.
+The Common Log Format time is somewhat non-standard.
+A User-Defined Function (UDF) is the most straightforward way to parse it.